 We’ve said it before, there’s more to Malawi than the lake.
 While you’re exploring take a moment to stop, absorb and witness the incredible arts, music and culture that the country has to offer.

 The Chongoni Rock Art Area and Dedza Pottery

-Children in front of Chongoni Rock Art © Ariadne Van Zandbergen
+Children smile for the camera in front of Chongoni Rock Art Area © Ariadne Van Zandbergen

 UNESCO-listed Chongoni is undoubtedly one of Malawi’s most neglected national treasures.
 Some 127 rock faces and shelters here represent an ancient painting tradition dating back at least 2,000 years.
 However, despite its UNESCO status (one of only two in the country – the other being Lake Malawi itself), Chongoni is still considered rather off the beaten track and as such is little visited.
 If the rock art alone isn’t enough to tempt you, perhaps the surrounding scenery will, studded as it is with dozens of dramatic inselbergs – it’s ideal for casual rambling.
 There’s also the chance to spot baboon, vervet and samango monkey – even leopard!
 If you do venture out this way, make time for Dedza Pottery – the best of Dedza’s varied craft shops and stalls and well situated for visitors to Chongoni coming from Dedza – which specialises in handcrafted ceramic tableware, figurines and other statues.

 Consider planning your trip to Malawi around the annual music and arts festival: The Lake of Stars.
 ‘World’s Best Festival’ by Fest300 for 2016, the festival showcases the best of UK and African live acts and DJs, whilst offering a wider variety of African and international films, visual arts and cultural dances.
 There’s not many other places that you can party under the stars whilst knowing that you are helping the tourism and artists of a developing country.